shelleyolivia/learn-tutorials/network-documentation/avalanche/tutorials/avax-testing-truffle.md

 }
 ```

 What we are testing here is whether the `vote()` function fails as necessary when an address is used to vote twice.
-To do that, we instantiate the contract, vote for a candidate twice. the second call to vote should fail for this test to pass.
+To do that, we instantiate the contract and call `vote()` for the same candidate twice.
+The second call must fail for this test to pass.

 To test the exception, we first get access to the function selector with `bytes4 selector = election.vote.selector;`, encode the selector with `bytes memory data = abi.encodeWithSelector(selector, uint256(0));` then make an external call with the returned data from the second step with `(bool success, ) = address(election).call(data);`, lastly we validate that the transaction failed with `Assert.isFalse(success, "Should be false");`

-## **Conclusion**
+# **Conclusion**

-There you go, I believe congratulations are in order.
-You made it to the end of this short but interesting article on writing unit tests for smart contracts in Avalanche!.
+Congratulations!
+You've made it to the end of this short but informative tutorial on writing unit tests for smart contracts in Avalanche!

-## What's Next?
+# What's Next?

-Though this article does its best to outline the steps involved in writing unit tests for smart contracts, nothing solidifies your knowledge in this new world of testing more than picking up some contracts and coming up with test cases for them.
-I also suggest you head on to the project repo on [Github][4].
-The repo contains Javascript test files in case you're interested in writing test cases in javascript.
+Though this tutorial covers the basics involved in writing unit tests for smart contracts, nothing solidifies your knowledge of testing more than reading some existing code & coming up with test cases.
+It is also recommended to head over to the project repository on [Github][4].
+The repo contains Javascript test files in case you're interested in writing test cases in Javascript.

-## About The **Author**
+# About The **Author**

 This tutorial was created by [Segun Ogundipe](https://www.linkedin.com/in/segun-ogundipe), You can get in touch with the author on [Figment Forum](https://community.figment.io/u/segun-ogundipe) and on [GitHub](https://github.com/segun-ogundipe)